Landscape Design · New York City

 What plants work well on NYC rooftops and terraces?

 NYC rooftops and terraces experience intense wind exposure, temperature extremes, and direct sun — conditions that eliminate many otherwise common garden plants.
-Species that perform reliably in NYC rooftop conditions include ornamental grasses (Pennisetum, Miscanthus), hardy shrubs (Viburnum, Ilex, Clethra), climate-adapted perennials (Echinacea, Salvia, Sedum), and small flowering trees suited to containers.
+Species that perform reliably include ornamental grasses (Pennisetum, Miscanthus), hardy shrubs (Viburnum, Ilex, Clethra), climate-adapted perennials (Echinacea, Salvia, Sedum), and small flowering trees suited to containers.
 ArcheA Studio selects plant species based on the specific microclimate conditions of your site — sun exposure, wind direction, and available soil depth — not from a generic list.

 Can I redesign my Brooklyn brownstone backyard?